 It will not surprise you to learn that revenues over the past 12 months are down for 59% of the respondents.
 What I found more interesting was that 22% saw increases in revenue during the pandemic.
 Even more promising is that 62% have seen increases in revenue in the past 30 days.
 That doesn’t mean that things are ‘back to normal’ – but it seems to indicate that enough businesses across a variety of industries have started hiring again to have an impact on recruiting sites.

 We know that remote work has become the de-facto norm in many industries – but that it can’t translate into many areas, such as health care, hospitality, and the skilled trades.
 People still need to be physically present to do this work.
 However, is the ‘how’ of hiring in those ‘non-remote’ industries changing?
-One possibility – at least based on the survey results – is an increased use of assessments and screening.
+One possibility – at least based on the survey results – is an increased use of hiring fundamentals such as assessments and screening.
 Those respondents whose sites cater to ‘non-remote’ industries are twice as likely to offer assessment and screening services to their employers, compared to sites that are catering to ‘white collar’ employers.
 This would make logical sense – if you have less direct contact with candidates during the hiring process, assessments help offset that lack of exposure and provide insight into the candidate’s capabilities.

 Another change seems to be the rise in services that allow employers to manage the hiring and onboarding of new employees remotely.
 In this case, it seems the pandemic is simply accelerating what were already existing trends.
 An obvious add-on that recruiting sites could offer employers would be video-based interviewing systems – either pre-recorded or live.
 These have been around quite a while – but now seems to be their time to thrive.